 5) Food for Thought

-Since you have now mastered the art of produce carving you can essentially carve anything…. try carving a mini watermelon, or eggplant, or bell pepper, or even an apple.
-Have fun with it and get creative.
-Who said you can’ t play with your food after all.
+Since you have now mastered the art of produce carving you can essentially carve anything…. try carving a mini watermelon, or eggplant, or bell pepper, or even an apple into a jack-o-lantern.
+Have fun with it and get creative with it!
+Who said you can’t play with your food after all?